Whether you’ve recently started a blog or are about to start one, you probably have one pressing question. How can you make money blogging?

 How do you start a profitable blog?

-- Make money from your blog.
+- Make money with your blog.
 Try to diversify your income streams as much as possible and never concentrate all your efforts and resources in just one area.
 We’ll talk more about this next.

 How do you make money from a blog?

 There are lots of money-making opportunities in the blogging world.
+These income streams are some of the most popular ways to make money blogging.

 If you are not familiar with affiliate marketing, it’s basically a super simple way of promoting someone else’s products or services using a unique special link.
 When someone clicks through and makes a purchase, you earn a commission, which can be anything from a few cents to hundreds of dollars.